 This section clearly explains that there are cost considerations and potential security risks if the managed service provider or client employees work remotely.
 This clause is becoming increasingly important with the current trend that shows more and more employees working remotely.
 Approximately nine million US citizens work from home today.

 5. Force Majeure

 The force majeure clause ensures that the managed services provider is not held accountable for damages or losses beyond its control.
-External forces can impact the service provider or client business; hence the managed services contract should carefully consider such events.
+External forces can impact the IT service provider or client business; hence the managed services contract should carefully consider such events.